huddy95/FinalProject_Masjid/README.md

 # Project Title : Masjid2U
 # Group Members
--Anwar Ikhlas
+- Anwar Ikhlas
--Sallehudin Ali (1617315)
+- Sallehudin Ali (1617315)
--Farhan Hatta
+- Farhan Hatta
--Fakhru Naim
+- Fakhru Naim
 # 1.1 Introduction
 We plan to have an app that will display the information on lecture(kulliyyah) of the mosques around them, where our app will search the mosque using google map gps.
 We also think of putting the information of committtee if they have any query on the place itself or the lecture.
 # 1.2 Problem Description
-- 1.2.1 Background--
+- 1.2.1 Background

 - 1.2.2 Problem statement